Patrons with Special Needs

 Tickets for Accessible Seating

 Special seating options are available for mobility-impaired persons and their companions and families.
 There are seating locations that are wheelchair-accessible and scooter-accessible, where patrons can remain in their wheelchairs or transfer to chairs.
-At Severance Hall, aisle seats with removable armrests are also available for persons who wish to transfer.
+At the Jack, Joseph, and Morton Mandel Concert Hall, aisle seats with removable armrests are also available for persons who wish to transfer.

 Tickets for wheelchair-accessible and companion seating can be purchased by phone, in person, and online (via this website).

-For online purchasing, when hovering over seats in the Select-Your-Own-Seat option, information about ADA seating is displayed for wheelchair locations, companion seats, and transfer seats with removable arm rests.
+For online purchasing, when hovering over seats in the Select-Your-Own-Seat option, information about ADA seating is displayed for wheelchair locations, companion seats, and transfer seats with removable armrests.
 These designations are also available as selections in the "Best Available" mode.
-Alternatively, you can specify your accessibility requirements when purchasing tickets in person or by phone through the Severance Hall Ticket Office at 216-231-1111 or 800-686-1141.
+Alternatively, you can specify your accessibility requirements when purchasing tickets in person or by phone through the Severance Ticket Office at 216-231-1111 or 800-686-1141.

 At Blossom Music Center